mittalchande/census-query-engine/README.md

 Groq's LPU hardware delivers ~10x faster inference than standard GPU APIs.
 For a chat interface, this means responses feel instantaneous.
 The `llama-3.1-8b-instant` model is also free-tier friendly, making this project easy to run without cost.

 **Why OpenAI for embeddings but Groq for inference?**
 `text-embedding-ada-002` produces high-quality semantic embeddings that ChromaDB indexes once and persists.
-At query time, only a tiny embedding call is needed — the heavy lifting is done by Groq's fast inference.
+At query time, only a tiny embedding call is needed, the heavy lifting is done by Groq's fast inference.

 **Why `chunk_size=1000` with `overlap=200`?**
 Census documents are dense with statistics.
 A 1000-token chunk captures a full statistical table or paragraph.
 The 200-token overlap ensures context isn't lost at chunk boundaries (e.g., a table header won't be separated from its rows).